DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/paging-panel.md

 ### ContainerProps

-Describes properties passed to a container template when it is being rendered.
+Describes the container component properties.

 A value with the following shape: